 Planning a vacation?
-Looking for a quiet get-a-way?
+Looking for a nature escape?
 Visiting the Catskills this summer?
 Coming back to visit your alma mater?
 Need a space for a group meeting or retreat?

 Have we got the place for you!

 Hartwick College’s Pine Lake Environmental Campus is located within a short drive of many central New York attractions, including the the City of Oneonta, the village of Cooperstown, the National Baseball Hall of Fame, Cooperstown Dreams Park, Cooperstown All Star Village, Hartwick College, SUNY College at Oneonta, Hanford Mills Museum, Robert V. Riddell State Park, Howe Caverns, and the Iroquois Indian Museum.